Julian J. Bussgang

-Julian Jakub Bussgang (born March 26, 1925) is a Polish-born American mathematician, entrepreneur and author.
-He is most known for publishing the Bussgang theorem and for his work in the field of Applied Physics and communications.
-He has published several technical papers and holds six patents.
+Julian Jakub Bussgang (26 March 1925 – 16 September 2023) was a Polish-American electronic engineer and a mathematician.
+He was most known for publishing the Bussgang theorem and for his work in the field of Applied Physics and communications.
+He published several technical papers and held six patents.

 Bussgang was born in Poland in 1925 into an assimilated Jewish family.
 Two weeks after the Nazis invaded Poland in September 1939, Bussgang's family fled Poland for fear of religious persecution.
 For the next decade, Bussgang was a refugee moving from country to country with his family.
 After serving in the Polish Division of the British Army in World War II, he immigrated to the United States where he established a career in the field of signal processing, information theory, and communications.
 He founded the high technology firm Signatron Inc. in 1962, which was acquired by Sundstrand Corporation in 1984.

-After his retirement, Bussgang volunteered in Warsaw and Krakow with the International Executive Service Corps to help privatize Polish industrial firms.
+After his retirement, Bussgang volunteered in Warsaw and Kraków with the International Executive Service Corps to help privatize Polish industrial firms.
 In 2011, President Komorowski presented Bussgang with the Knight’s Cross of the Order of Merit of Poland at The Polish Consulate in New York City for his activities promoting Polish-Jewish dialogue.

-Along with his wife, Fay, he has translated several books from Polish to English.
+Along with his wife, Fay, he translated several books from Polish to English.

-Early life and education
+Biography

-Bussgang was born in Lwow, Poland (now Lviv, Ukraine) on March 26, 1925.
-After the beginning of World War II, his family was able to emigrate to Palestine.
-Thus, he completed his secondary education at a temporary Polish school in Tel Aviv, and at age 18 joined the Polish Second Corps commonly known as the Anders' Army after its commander Polish General Władysław Anders, which became a part of the British Eighth Army.
+Bussgang was born in Lwów, Poland (now Lviv, Ukraine) on 26 March 1925.
+After the beginning of World War II, his family migrated to Romania and then to Palestine.
+Thus, he completed his secondary education at a temporary Polish school in Tel Aviv.
+Bussgang joined the 2nd Polish Corps, a unit that played a role in the Allied campaign.
+In 1944, he fought in the Battle for Monte Cassino in Italy, one of the war’s most grueling and pivotal engagements.

 When the war in Italy ended, General Anders arranged for the qualified Polish soldiers to enter Italian universities and make up for the time they had lost while fighting during the war.
 Thus, Bussgang enrolled at the Polytechnic University of Turin and completed the first year of engineering in an accelerated course.

 When the Allies wanted Italy to return to normalcy, they decided to move the Polish soldiers out of Italy.
 They gave them the choice of either going back to Poland or to England.
 Bussgang decided to go to England, where he entered Polish University College, a temporary school created in order to qualify its students to take University of London exams.
 In 1949, Bussgang received his US visa after waiting several years.
 Later that year, he completed his B.Sc.(Eng.) from the University of London, taking his final exam in New York City.